eloytoro/fgPractices/README.md

   MyDirectiveAPI.value = 300;
 }]);
 ```
-This won't be able to control which directives change whenever the value mutates as it's global to all directives
+You wouldn't be able to control which directives alter because the value mutates globally to all directives

-###(RECOMENDED) The alias pattern
+###The alias pattern (RECOMENDED)
 ```javascript
 .directive('MyDirective', function() {
   return {